yeti/best-practices/docs/pull-request-faq.md

 **Ticket**

-- Provide a link to the work ticket so that the reviewer can easily see the task requirements.
+- Provide a link to the relevant ticket so that the reviewer can easily see the task requirements.

 **Changes**